yeslogic/allsorts/README.md

 Allsorts is still under active development but has reached its first release milestone with its inclusion in Prince 13.
-In Prince it is responsible for all font loading, and font shaping with the exception of Arabic scripts.
+In Prince it is responsible for all font loading, and font shaping.

 Currently the font parsing code is handwritten.
 It is planned for this to eventually be replaced by machine generated code via our [declarative data